Hit the Pavement

 For this trip, we’ll follow a couple as they set out on a bike-packing journey close to home on an urban adventure complete with camping on the shores of Puget Sound.
 Join them as they pedal approximately 20-miles from Eastlake to Saltwater State Park and discover the many wonders of Seattle Southside.

-1st Stop: Museum of Flight
+1st Stop: The Museum of Flight

-Cruise along East Marginal Way in the wide bike lane and you're literally riding right along the King County International Airport - Boeing Field.
-The runway is pretty active, with large jets, planes and helicopters taking off and landing right next to the street.
+Cruise along East Marginal Way in the wide bike lane, and you're literally riding right along the King County International Airport - Boeing Field.
+The runway is pretty active, with large jets, planes, and helicopters taking off and landing right next to the street.
 It's distracting in a good way, pull over for an up close view.

-The Museum of Flight is a great stop along the way, it is the largest independent, non-profit air and space museum in the world.
-With over 175 aircraft and spacecraft, tens of thousands of artifacts, millions of rare photographs, dozens of exhibits and experiences and a world-class library, the Museum and its people bring mankind's incredible history of flight to life.
+The Museum of Flight is a great stop along the way.
+It is the largest independent, non-profit air and space museum in the world.
+With over 175 aircraft and spacecraft, tens of thousands of artifacts, millions of rare photographs, dozens of exhibits and experiences, and a world-class library, the Museum and its people bring mankind's incredible history of flight to life.

-Take your time walking through the airplane hangar which is full of classic airplanes.
+Take your time walking through the airplane hangar, which is full of classic airplanes.
 You can stand right next to a Boeing 787 Dreamliner in this cool exhibit.

 2nd Stop: Cecil Moses Memorial Park & Green River Trail